Yottaphy/glados/README.md

 `SUMPEAK` is a number: 1 for summing in the first decay, 2 for summing in the second decay.
 Anything else will not assume summing.

 If the `-t` option is passed, no matter with what argument, the parent to the heaviest nucleus in the search will also be shown if it was found in the range.
+## Input

+The input file must contain 5 columns: n, z, alpha energy (keV), alpha energy error (keV) and lifetime (s).
+Stable isotopes are assigned -1 s lifetimes, but any negative value would serve the same purpose.

+The file `alpha.dat` provided in the Git repo can serve as an example or be used directly.
+It contains data taken from [Nudat3](https://www.nndc.bnl.gov/nudat3/), in the National Nuclear Data Center (Brookhaven National Laboratory, USA).
+The data was retrieved in March 2022.

 ## Output

+Output data are shown with the same units as they are input with.
+Lifetimes are shown with usual units (seconds, ms, us, hours, minutes, etc.).

 The output shows a list of possible chains, each in their own table.
 They can be saved into an output file like: